 Ambergris Caye is the largest of the 200-plus cayes (islands) located off the Belize coast.
-Only half a mile from the Barrier Reef, Ambergris Caye is the premier local destination for scuba divers and snorkelers.
+Only half a mile from the Barrier Reef, the island is a top destination for scuba divers and snorkelers.
 The island offers a wide variety of water-oriented activities – swimming, fishing, sailing, windsurfing, and jet-skiing – as well as nature hiking, bird-watching, bicycling and even a small Maya ruin site on the island.

-Accommodations and restaurants are available for all budget levels.
+Accommodations and restaurants are available for all budget levels but tend to be on the high end.
 Ambergris Caye receives cooling trade winds most of the year, which keeps the temperature down.
-Ambergris Caye is twenty-five miles long; its width ranges from a few hundred feet to over four miles.
+The island is twenty-five miles long; its width ranges from a few hundred feet to over four miles.
 Northern Ambergris Caye is separated from the southernmost tip of Mexico’s Yucatan Peninsula by a small channel.

 English and Scottish Pirates

 Ambergris Caye was a favorite hiding place of English pirates during the 17th century.
 In the mid-18th century, refugees fleeing civil war in the Yucatan Peninsula migrated to Ambergris Caye.
 The primary economic activities were fishing and coconut production.
 In the early 20th century, the fishermen of Ambergris established cooperatives and San Pedro became a prosperous fishing community.